 From here on, Debra Smith describes this particular situation in which, on an intuitive basis, some executive manager from a manufacturing company decides to increase # Units per man-hour by cutting labor costs with highly automated machines.
 So, instead of 6 loom operators, 4 were assigned to tend to one loom per shift.

 And the effect was as expected…at first. # Units per man-hour had increased at the loom.
 However, because of the downtime of the looms which now increased, the total output of the looms had decreased.

-Debra Smith’s account of the negative side effects one productivity measure can propagate, when taken out of the context of performance, stand to show that there is more to productivity in performance, than counting outputs per units of input.
+Debra Smith’s account of the negative side effects one productivity measure can propagate, when taken out of the context of performance, stand to show that there is more to productivity in performance than counting outputs per unit of input.
 And this is more visible when dealing with the most popular dimension, which is labor productivity.